 Shakujii Castle is on the top of a small hill located between Sanbōji Pond in the north and Shakujii River in the south.

-(The based map is Tokyo Terrain Map powered by gridscapes.net )
+(The map is based on the Tokyo Terrain Map powered by gridscapes.net )

 View from Sanbōji Pond onto the former site of the castle.

-As it wasn't built on high grounds, the castle didn't seem impregnable.
+As it was not built on high grounds, the castle did not seem impregnable.

 The Teruhime Festival would be held the next day (usually on the fourth Sunday in April), so a few people clad in historical garments rehearsed for the spectacle.
 Teruhime was the daughter of Toshima Yasutsune (豊島泰経).
 When Yasutsune was attacked and defeated by Ōta Dōkan (太田道灌, 1432-1486), a vassal of the Uesugi, Shakujii Castle fell.
 Yasutsune died on 28 April 1477.
 According to legend, Teruhime drowned herself in Sanbōji Pond, following her father into death.
 The Toshima vanished from history.